 My ultimate goal is to put myself out of a job by helping create products that require no documentation.

-I know I can't achieve much alone, so I collaborate closely with engineers, designers, product managers, support, marketing, and end-users to help Docker Datacenter cross the chasm.
+I know I can't achieve much alone, so I collaborate closely with engineers, designers, product managers, support, marketing, and end-users to help Docker EE cross the chasm.

 Completed my Master's thesis at OutSystems: Softening the Learning Curve of Sotware Development Tools.